preloader

 2. Use Avro in AsyncAPI

-• Using the embedded notation: that means that Avro schema is defined inline within the message payload property,
+• Using the embedded notation: that means that the Avro schema is defined inline within the message payload property,

 • Using local reference: that means that schema is specified using relative reference like $ref: './user-signedup.avsc#/User' within the message payload property.